acbsp/bonafide.guru/en/contents.rst

 (Tamala-Krishna Gosvami (1946-2002), Talk in Pyramid House, Topanga - canyon, 3.12.
 1980)

-"Srila Prabhupada did not appoint anyone to be guru for the future".
+"|SP| did not appoint anyone to be guru for the future".

 (Jayadvayta Svami, elected guru of ISKCON, video-debate in San-diego 1990)

-**“And it’s a fact that Srila Prabhupada never said “Alright here is the next acarya, or here is the next eleven acaryas and they are authorized gurus for the Movement, for the world”.
+**“And it’s a fact that |SP| never said “Alright here is the next acarya, or here is the next eleven acaryas and they are authorized gurus for the Movement, for the world”.
 He did not do that.”**

 (Ravindra Svarupa das, San Diego debate, 1990)

-Our International Society of Krishna Consciousness ― is a big family created with love by Srila Prabhupada, where He is a father for ALL OF US.
+Our International Society for Krishna Consciousness ― is a big family created with love by |SP|, where He is a father for ALL OF US.
 However, presently there appeared a number of so called "fathers" who have unlawfully undertaken functions of *diksha-gurus*, having proclaimed themselves acharyas, representatives of God.

-Preaching the deviate philosophy contradicting with *sidhanta* installed by Srila Prabhupada, GBC have transformed ISKCON into number of separate groups.
+Preaching the deviate philosophy contradicting with *sidhanta* installed by |SP|, GBC have transformed ISKCON into number of separate groups.
 Which has discredited our Society in the eyes of the world.

-To justify their illegal position of *diksha-guru* they bring up many false arguments, giving them for the will of Srila Prabhupada.
+To justify their illegal position of *diksha-guru* they bring up many false arguments, giving them for the will of |SP|.

 For instance: